-Net interest and other income, decreased \$1.0 million or (114%) for the year ended December 31, 2018, compared to 2017.
-This decrease was due primarily to an increase in interest expense related to significant financing components included in our multi-year post-warranty service contracts for customers who make payment more than one year in advance of receiving the service under the new revenue standard effective January 1, 2018, an increase in net foreign exchange losses, as well as a decrease in interest income from the Company's marketable investments resulting from a decrease in the investment balance.
+Net interest and other income expense was marginally higher for the year ended December 31, 2019 compared to the year ended December 31, 2018.
+Net interest and other income decreased \$1.0 million or (114%) for the year ended December 31, 2018, compared to 2017.
+This decrease was due primarily to an increase in interest expense related to significant financing components included in the Company's multi-year post-warranty service contracts for customers who make payment more than one year in advance of receiving the service under the new revenue standard effective January 1, 2018, an increase in net foreign exchange losses, as well as a decrease in interest income from the Company's marketable investments resulting from a decrease in the investment balance.
 The Company adopted the new revenue standard under modified retrospective method and so there was no equivalent expense last year.